 That burst of energy that feels so great is soon followed by a "sugar low" … your energy slides way downhill and can even bottom out completely.
 Roller coaster rides like this affect your behavior, your power to think and focus, your emotions and even your willpower and ability to accomplish.
 Is it worth it?

-Why Not To Eat High-Carb Grains, Grain-Based Products AND Even Whole Grains
+Why Not To Eat High-Carb Grains, Grain-Based Product, and Even Whole Grains

 Grains, breads, flour products and pasta can actually damage your digestive system and feed pathogenic bacteria and yeast.